 - Humid continental climates have warm winters and cold summers.
 Subarctic climates have cool short summers and very cold winters.

 Use the resource below to answer the questions that follow.

 - What is the border between taiga and tundra?
 What are the conditions that create this border?

 - What is the climate of the taiga?

-- How have the plants adapted to life in the taiga?
+- How have trees adapted to life in the taiga?

-- What animals are found in the taiga?
+- What are animals adapted to life in the taiga?